aangelazz/htn_challenge/README.md

 - I decided to keep each endpoint in their individual functions, regardless of some having the same or similar routes - their HTTP methods would be different.
 Endpoints were all written in the same main file, app.py, for cohesiveness and convenience.

-- Since SQL's TIMESTAMP function did not output timestamps with milliseconds, I implemented, with datetime, a function get_exact_time that provides the timestamp in exact ISO 8601 format.
+- Since SQL's TIMESTAMP function did not output timestamps with milliseconds, I implemented, with datetime, a function `get_exact_time` that provides the timestamp in exact ISO 8601 format.
 This function was written in two files instead of imported, as it was very short (importing files to one another caused errors that were not worth solving).

-- For functions like get_hacker, I decided that the simplest implementation to my ability was to output the user's info from "hackers" and manually format the user's info from "scans" to be inside of the returned output.
+- For functions like `get_hacker`, I decided that the simplest implementation to my ability was to output the user's info from "hackers" and manually format the user's info from "scans" to be inside of the returned output.

 - When deleting a hacker from "hackers", SQL has a field attribute to delete them from "scans" as well.
 It is not necessary to also add scans for when a hacker is created, as a hacker's scans will automatically be added when a scan is actually made.
 This is effective because the hacker's new scans will automatically be re-formatted upon the next call of `get_hacker` or `get_hackers`.

 - Throughout the code, I implemented checks to ensure that requested users existed in the database and that commands were found - this was to ensure the smooth running of the program.
 However, due to my time constraints, I chose not to validate **every** user input, so I made the assumption that they are correct.
-For example, I choose to believe that the hacker_id given to delete_hacker() exists in the table,`min_frequency` in `scan_data` will be an integer less than or equal to `max_frequency`, and that user emails are correct addresses.
+For example, I choose to believe that the `hacker_id` given to `delete_hacker` exists in the table,`min_frequency` in `scan_data` will be an integer less than or equal to `max_frequency`, and that user emails are correct addresses.

 In the future, I have ideas for how I can improve on the functionality of this code, and increase the endpoints my API server provides.
 For example, I can make more SQL databases or fields, like for a check-in & check-out system, with timestamps of both entry and exit for more precise attendance tracking.
 I could even enhance my API by implementing authentication and access control to ensure only authorized users can modify data.
 Additionally, optimizing database performance by improving input validation and deploying to a cloud service would increase accessibility.
 Ultimately, I think this project has strengthened my skills in API development, and I look forward to improving.